blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 ### Mage
 ![Mage](../img/mage.jpg?raw=true "Mage")
 Mages can use staves and daggers, but cannot wear armor.
-You start with a spellbook to store your spells in, a wand to cast spells with, robed common clothes, 10 torches, 10 days of rations, and 10 gold pieces.
+You start with a spellbook to store your spells in, a wand to cast spells with, robes, a staff, 10 torches, 10 days of rations, and 10 gold pieces.
 ```
 +-----+------+-----+--------+------------------+
 | LVL |  XP  | HP  | SPELLS |       Feat       |